FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 1.rst

 CHVOLUME.OUT Example.*

 Channel data issues that might lead to a volume conservation error include:

     - Inappropriate Profile
     - Wrong or missing channel elements (typos)
     - No channel outflow element
     - Missing bank stations in the cross section data
     - Conflicts with hydraulic structures or other components
     - Radical cross section shape or area changes between two contiguous elements

-Channel data issues that might lead to a volume conservation error include:
-  - Inappropriate Profile
-  - Wrong or missing channel elements (typos)
-  - No channel outflow element
-  - Missing bank stations in the cross section data
-  - Conflicts with hydraulic structures or other components
-  - Radical cross section shape or area changes between two contiguous elements

-Channel data issues that might lead to a volume conservation error include:
-- Inappropriate Profile
-- Wrong or missing channel elements (typos)
-- No channel outflow element
-- Missing bank stations in the cross section data
-- Conflicts with hydraulic structures or other components
-- Radical cross section shape or area changes between two contiguous elements

-Channel data issues that might lead to a volume conservation error include:

-   - Inappropriate Profile
-   - Wrong or missing channel elements (typos)
-   - No channel outflow element
-   - Missing bank stations in the cross section data
-   - Conflicts with hydraulic structures or other components
-   - Radical cross section shape or area changes between two contiguous elements

-Channel data issues that might lead to a volume conservation error include:

-  - Inappropriate Profile
-  - Wrong or missing channel elements (typos)
-  - No channel outflow element
-  - Missing bank stations in the cross section data
-  - Conflicts with hydraulic structures or other components
-  - Radical cross section shape or area changes between two contiguous elements

-Channel data issues that might lead to a volume conservation error include:

-- Inappropriate Profile
-- Wrong or missing channel elements (typos)
-- No channel outflow element
-- Missing bank stations in the cross section data
-- Conflicts with hydraulic structures or other components
-- Radical cross section shape or area changes between two contiguous elements

 Every completed FLO-2D project should demonstrate that volume was accurately conserved.
 Troubleshooting channel volume conservation errors is discussed in Chapter 3.